-This red Ford had a peeling paint on the spoiler.
+This red Ford had peeling paint on the spoiler.
 It was originally painted by a bodyshop which didn’t do a very good job, but did charge hundreds of dollars for it.
-The paint starts to peel if cheap products or incorrect process was used.
-In this post, you will learn how to fix peeling paint yourself.
-This step-by-step tutorial is designed for beginner with no experience.
+The paint starts to peel if cheap products or incorrect processes are used.

 This project will take you a few hours to complete.
 It can be done over the weekend.
 You will have to spend some time waiting for the layers of paint to dry, so grab a case of cold beer.
-All of the products I recommend, can be ordered online.
-They are high quality, but still affordable.In case you are on a very tight budget, I listed products under “necessary items” and “optional items”.
+All of the products I recommend can be ordered online.

 Necessary Items: